Chuqi-Leo-Zhang/Mask4VTON/README.md

 3. **Mask Combination**: Combines segmentation masks based on the predicted garment class to generate the final mask for Virtual Try-On.

 You can download the weight of models at [here](https://drive.google.com/drive/folders/1tGgDTZeWiVsbgkUdzuo3WhAqtCtOZpFV?usp=share_link).
 After download checkpoints directory you should directly put it under MASK4VTON direcoty.
+I run the code on Linux with cuda 12.5.

 ## Installation
 Follow these steps to set up the environment and install dependencies: